boblemaire/IoTaWatt/Docs/integrators.rst

 As previously mentioned, the detail data exists in the five-second current datalog.
 When you create an integrator, an additional datalog is created to contain the integrated values.
-We call these integrations, in the mathematical sense (not to be confused with combining as in Home Assistant integrations).
+These are called integrations - in the mathematical sense, not to be confused with combining as with integrations in Home Assistant terminology.

 A background Service is created to process the five-second datalog, by default beginning with the previous 24 hours.
 This takes about ten minutes.
 The Integrator accumulates